Student Financial Services

 - Student account and payment information – information on how to pay your student’s bill, refund information, official withdrawal policy, billing statement information and more.

-- Registration and payments – information regarding payments and important dates to remember.
+- Important Information – regarding payments and important dates to remember.

 - Online Bill Payment Instructions – students able to pay bills online as well as add an “authorized user,” such as a parent or guardian, who will have access only to the student’s financial payment information.